bigdataviewer/bigdataviewer-playground/readme.md

 [![Gitter](https://badges.gitter.im/bigdataviewer-playground/community.svg)](https://gitter.im/bigdataviewer-playground/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-# THIS REPOSITORY IS IN ACTIVE DEVELOPMENT.
-ITS API IS NOT STABLE.
-ACTIVATING ITS UPDATE SITE CAN BREAK THE FUNCTIONALITIES OF OTHER UPDATE SITES (BigStitcher)

 ## BDV playground / toolbox / actions

 In this repository, we collect useful additions for the [BigDataViewer](https://imagej.net/BigDataViewer) in [Fiji](https://fiji.sc).
 These functionalities are accessible by enabling the FIJI update site : https://biop.epfl.ch/Fiji-Bdv-Playground/